-In the Bal-Mil cenote we can see evidence of ancient Mayan rituals, Painted hands await you in the underworld.
-We can see this type of painted hands from the ancient Maya in other places such as the impressive caves of Santa Rita or the caves of Loltún, and in various settlements such as Tulum to list one of the many examples of this type of expression.
+In the Bal-Mil cenote we can see evidence of ancient Mayan rituals, painted hands await you in the underworld.
+This type of ancient Mayan painted hands can be seen in other places such as in the impressive Santa Rita caves or the Loltún caves, and in various settlements such as Tulum to list one of the many examples of this type of expression.

 Observation is still the great learning method of the Mayan people, so go through its places observing well so as not to miss these wonderful details.